 - Guinea was declared Ebola-free on 1 June 2016.
-The World Health Organization (WHO) has declared that Ebola is no longer a Public Health Emergency of International Concern, but expects flare-ups in the future.
+The World Health Organization (WHO) states Ebola is no longer a Public Health Emergency of International Concern, but expects flare-ups in the future.
 Monitor updates from WHO for the latest details.
+See

 - Australia does not have an embassy or consulate in Guinea and can offer only very limited consular support to travellers.
 The

-Canadian Embassy located in Dakar, Senegal, can provide consular assistance to Australians in Guinea.
+Canadian Embassy in Dakar, Senegal, can provide consular assistance to Australians.
 This service includes the issuance of

 Provisional Travel Documents.
 The